Preparing for School during COVID-19

 1. Has your child experienced any of these symptoms in the past 48 hours that are not caused by another condition?

-• Fever or chills • Cough • Shortness of breath or difficulty breathing • Fatigue • Muscle or body aches • Headache
+• Fever of 100.4 or higher • Cough • Shortness of breath or difficulty breathing • Fatigue • Muscle or body aches • Headache

 Once you answer these questions, your child will have their temperature taken with our touchless thermometer.
-Your child will then proceed into the building with a teacher.
-You will exit the sidewalk and return immediately to your car.
+You and your child will then proceed into the building.
+Once in the building you will help your child to hang up their coat and then get in line to enter the classroom.
+You will then proceed through the building where you will exit on the backside into the parking lot.
 We ask that parents do not congregate in the check in area or parking lot and try to maintain social distancing during this time for the safety of all of our families and staff.

 As required by the Department of Health, we will frequently open windows in the building to increase ventilation.
 Please send your student to preschool each day with a light sweater/sweatshirt that they can easily take on and off if needed.